The baby name Yarrow checks plenty of boxes for a stylish baby name now – but is virtually unknown.

 There’s a second river by the name in Lancashire.

-One of the most famous bearers of the surname was Alfred Yarrow.
-In 1865, he established a shipbuilding firm.
-From the 1860s into the early twentieth century, the shipyards built hundreds of ships for the Royal Navy.
-Yarrow also designed an innovative boiler.
+Way back in 1865, Alfred Yarrow established a shipbuilding firm in Glasgow.
+His company went on to design and build many a ship for the Royal Navy.
+He also designed an innovative boiler.
 For his services to the nation, he was eventually created a baronet.

-In more recent history, there’s Peter Yarrow of Peter, Paul and Mary fame.
-Peter’s family was Ukrainian.
-His dad had shortened their family name from Yaroshevitz.
+In more recent history, there’s singer-songwriter Peter Yarrow of Peter, Paul and Mary fame.
+(If you’ve ever heard “Puff the Magic Dragon,” you’ve heard their most famous work.)
+Peter’s family was Ukrainian, originally named Yaroshevitz.
+He passed away in early 2025.

 Today, Yarrow picks up on several key trends: